 We also want to thank Freeleaf, Joyn, Starfish and Freeset (Liminal Apparel) for allowing us to use their high quality product shots and model shots.
 They are just gorgeous!

-Bringing these products to Melbourne means we wanted some local flavour to our photos, so a big thank you goes to Sarah Lynch our Melbourne photographer and the team of volunteers who modelled for us.
+Bringing these products to Melbourne means we wanted some local flavour to our photos, so a big thank you goes to Sarah Lynch and Melanie Povey our Melbourne photographers and the team of volunteers who modelled for us.
 You did a great job!